-- 4.4.1 As required by the PFMI, an FMI should have rules and procedures to replenish any financial resources it may employ in a stress event so that it can continue to operate in a safe and sound manner.
-Accordingly, an FMI should have the capacity to replenish promptly any depleted financial resources needed to meet minimum financial requirements under the PFMI.
-At the same time, market conditions or financial stability concerns at the time of a stress event might warrant a more measured pace for replenishment.
+4.4.1 As required by the PFMI, an FMI should have rules and procedures to replenish any financial resources it may employ in a stress event so that it can continue to operate in a safe and sound manner.
+Accordingly, an FMI should have the capacity to replenish promptly any depleted financial resources needed to meet minimum financial requirements under the PFMI.31 At the same time, market conditions or financial stability concerns at the time of a stress event might warrant a more measured pace for replenishment.
 In recognition of this potentially unavoidable trade-off, an FMI's rules and procedures should avoid automatic triggers but provide it with the capacity to effect a replenishment as soon as practicable, including by the following business day when that would be the case, along with the capacity and the responsibility to determine the most appropriate pace for replenishment in the light of prevailing circumstances.
-Authorities should be kept informed of any such determination by the FMI. - 4.4.2 In its rules and procedures for replenishment, an FMI may specify that only its initial financial resources and its recovery plan will be used to deal with the initial stress event, with the replenished financial resources reserved for potential future stress events.
-In addition, the rules and procedures may allow participants to manage the number of times, beyond the first replenishment, that they are obliged to contribute additional resources by allowing them an opportunity to close out their positions and exit the FMI. - 4.4.3 In order to replenish its resources, an FMI may either collect resources from its participants by means of cash calls (ex ante assessment rights, as discussed in Section 4.2) and/or raise additional equity capital (as discussed in Section 4.6).
-It may therefore be that an FMI relies on assessment rights both to meet uncovered losses and to replenish depleted resources.
-Where assessment rights are capped, an FMI could consider whether a portion of the assessment rights should be reserved for replenishment and, correspondingly, if it should make greater use of other tools to cover defaults.
+Authorities should be kept informed of any such determination by the FMI.

+4.4.2 In its rules and procedures for replenishment, an FMI may specify that only its initial financial resources and its recovery plan will be used to deal with the initial stress event, with the replenished financial resources reserved for potential future stress events.
+In addition, the rules and procedures may allow participants to manage the number of times, beyond the first replenishment, that they are obliged to contribute additional resources by allowing them an opportunity to close out their positions and exit the FMI.

+4.4.3 In order to replenish its resources, an FMI may either collect resources from its participants by means of cash calls (ex ante assessment rights, as discussed in Section 4.2) or raise additional equity.
+It may therefore be that an FMI relies on assessment rights both to meet uncovered losses and to replenish